 They have changed considerably over time though.

-While chivalry code was a product of the Middle Ages, it was soon replaced by courtesy, civility, conduct, politeness and etiquette.
-Courtesy still had a connection with the medieval knight but its gradual supersession by the term "civility" in early modern writing on manners indicates a “bourgeoisification" of "codes of conduct", culminating in the elevation of manners to quasi-religious status for the Victorian middle classes.
+While chivalry code was a product of the Middle Ages (that came under Humanist writers’ fire for their violence and licentiousness) , it was soon replaced by courtesy, civility, conduct, politeness and etiquette.
+Courtesy still had a connection with the medieval knight but its gradual supersession by the term « civility » in early modern writing on manners indicates a “bourgeoisification » of « codes of conduct », culminating in the elevation of manners to quasi-religious status for the Victorian middle classes.

-Both courtesy books - most popular in the 17th and 18th century- and 19th etiquette books - targeting a new middle-class audience- were written with the aim of self-fashioning.
-This latter eventually helped middle-class men to emulate the manners of those who had run the country before them, by providing them with a set of rules of behaviour which allowed them to take on their increasingly influential role in society (Berberich).
+Both courtesy books – most popular in the 17th and 18th century- and 19th etiquette books – targeting a new middle-class audience- were written with the aim of self-fashioning.
+This latter eventually helped middle-class men to emulate the manners of the aristocratic class, who had run the country before them.
+To do so, they provided them with a set of rules of behavior which allowed them to take on their increasingly influential role in society (Berberich).

 Despite this preoccupation with the gentleman in earlier centuries, it was only in the 1800s that the appellation of gentleman took on its special significance (McLaren).

-John E. Mason writes that "the Victorians inherited the idea of the Gentleman.
-They added to it, they developed it: they set up factories for gentlemen in their public schools."
-(Berberich).
+John E. Mason explains this shift: « the Victorians inherited the idea of the Gentleman.
+They added to it, they developed it: they set up factories for gentlemen in their public schools. » (Berberich).